ocelotconsulting/snap-slack-lambda/README.md

   Then note that as `encrypted-token` in [project config](config/default.json).

+  In our environment, I gave the slash command the command of `/snapslack`, a description of `Deletes message after specified delay or 5 seconds` and a usage hint of `[# of seconds delay] [your temporary message]`.

 ## Configuration
-Modify the `./config/default.json` to have the name of your proxied lambda as well as team configuration(s) for slack containing the:
+Modify the [project config](config/default.json) to have the name of your proxied lambda (`snap-slack-lambda-name`) as well as team configuration(s) for slack containing the:
 * Slack team_id
 * KMS-encrypted slash command token